-Memorial tablet erected to Reverend John Gribble founder of the Warangesda Mission and Robert Ledger, the store keeper at the Mission.
-The tablet was installed in the Mission Church in 1893 and removed to St Pauls when the mission closed in 1925.
+A plaque commemorates Reverend John Gribble, founder of the Warangesda Mission and Robert Ledger, the store keeper at the Mission.
+It was installed in the Mission Church in 1893 and removed to St Pauls when the mission closed in 1925.

-The Rev. John Brown Gribble, a miner who became a missionary, was deeply affected by his observation of the exploitation of Aboriginal women in the Riverina of NSW in the early 1870s.
+The Reverend John Brown Gribble, a miner who became a missionary, was deeply affected by his observation of the exploitation of Aboriginal women in the Riverina area of New South Wales in the early 1870s.
 This led him to set up a dormitory for women and their children at Warangesda or 'Camp of Mercy' mission on the floodplain of the Murrumbidgee River.

 Gribble decided to leave his comfortable posting at Jerilderie and in 1880 arrived at a parcel of land on the Murrumbidgee which had been revoked from lease.
 Despite local opposition, he was granted the reserve, given permission to establish a government school for Aboriginal children, and paid a government teacher's salary.
 The name for the mission was chosen around the fireside one evening, combining "Warang" the Wiradjuri word for "camp" and "esda", the last part of the scriptural "Bethesda" (Hebrew meaning "house of mercy").